cyrusimap/cyrus-sasl/docsrc/sasl/reference/manpages/library/sasl_getopt_t.rst

     **sasl_getopt_t** is used to retrieve an option, often mechanism specific, from the application.
-An example of this is requesting what KERBEROS_V4 srvtab file to use.
+An example of this is requesting what GSSAPI keytab file to use.

     :param context: is the SASL connection context
     :param plugin_name: is the plugin this value is for.